1982 Washington Metro train derailment

 The 1982 Washington Metro train derailment was an incident involving a single Orange Line Washington Metro train during the afternoon rush hour of January 13, 1982, in Downtown Washington, D.C. in the United States.
 The train derailed as it was being backed up from an improperly closed rail switch between the Federal Triangle and Smithsonian stations, and caused the deaths of three passengers.
 Several survivors were trapped for hours, and 25 were injured.
-The incident was the first resulting in a fatality involving the Metro system and remained as the deadliest incident occurring in the system until the June 22, 2009, collision that resulted in nine fatalities.
+The incident was the first resulting in a fatality involving the Metro system and remained as the deadliest incident occurring in the system until the June 22, 2009 collision that resulted in nine fatalities.

 The incident occurred only 30 minutes after Air Florida Flight 90 crashed at the 14th Street bridge complex, a short distance to the south, taxing emergency responders and paralyzing transportation across the Washington metropolitan area.

 Overview

 Prior to the accident, at 3:45 p.m.
 EST (15:45 UTC) on Wednesday, January 13, 1982, a westbound Blue/Orange Line train was offloaded at Federal Triangle station after reporting having a propulsion problem.
 After turning along the McPherson Square interlocking, some trains were temporarily turning back at McPherson Square station in order to ease up the delays.
 Following the turn backs, the Operation Control Center attempted to realign the switches at the Smithsonian Interlocking.
 While the switches going westbound worked, the eastbound switches remained aligned for a crossover use.
 Due to this, OCC Operators and superiors could not tell the problem.
 This caused the interlocking signals to show as a red signal and make all trains operate on manual mode.
-Prior to the derailment, another train (Train 403) went over the points without incident.
+Prior to the derailment, another train (Train 403) went over the switch without incident.
 At 4:15 p.m.
 EST (21:15 UTC), the OCC instructed the supervisor to stay at the Smithsonian Interlocking until a maintenance employee arrived and then told the supervisor to "unblock the switch."
 The supervisor was unable to crank the "3B" switch and that the 3B and 3A switches were unblocked but were still in the reverse position.
 Later, the supervisor blocked and tucked the switches.
 Then, two trains (Trains 904 and 415) passed through the switches without incident following commands from OCC.
 At 4:24 p.m.
 EST (21:24 UTC), the supervisor reported that all the switches were blocked and tucked and OCC allowed all trains to go through.
 However, the switches were improperly closed.